notifi-network/notifi-network.github.io/docs/integration-overview/key-concepts.md

 :::note

-Feel free to **reach out** if your use case is not currently supported by the React Card.
+Feel free to reach out to integrations@notifi.network if your use case is not currently supported by the React Card.
 We are happy to consider expanding the React Card to support it!

 :::